Define a StockItem

 Get the instance of

-you want to incorporate aStoringStock
+Catalogyou want to incorporate aStoringStockon.

 (See also: Incorporate a Catalog). -